NuNetwork/documentation/_kb/getting-started-with-nu.md

 So you're ready to try something Nu?
 Awesome!

-You've heard about our 1$ pegged crypo-currency and want some stability in your crypto life.
+You've heard about our $1.00-[pegged](https://docs.nubits.com/glossary/#peg) cryptocurrency and want some stability in your crypto life.
 First you're going to need a wallet to hold all your NuBits.

 ## Your Nu Wallet

 ### NuBits Official Wallet (Nu)

 You can get the official Nu wallet from [NuBits.com/download](https://nubits.com/download).
-It's available for Windows, Linux, and OSX.
-This wallet is made with love by the official NuBits development team.
+It's available for Windows, Linux, and OS X. This wallet is made with love by the official NuBits development team.
 We have a [video tutorial](https://www.youtube.com/watch?v=LZXO4HY3tDc) to help you learn how to send and receive NuBits using the Nu Wallet.
-[Using a bootstrap](https://docs.nubits.com/using-a-bootstrap/) file will also help you to quickly synconize your wallet with the Nu Network.
+[Using a bootstrap](https://docs.nubits.com/using-a-bootstrap/) file will also help you to quickly synchronize your wallet with the Nu Network.

 ### Mobile Wallets
 * [NuBits Official Android Wallet](https://play.google.com/store/apps/details?id=com.matthewmitchell.nubits_android_wallet) - This wallet was developed with support for the NuBits community.